greydanus/greydanus.github.io/2022-01-26-studying-growth.markdown

 ## Growing Neural Cellular Automata

 The purpose of cellular automata (CA) is to mimic biological growth at the cellular level.
 Most CAs begin with a grid of pixels with each pixel representing a different cell.
-Then a set of growth rules, which control how each cell responds to its neighbors, are repeatedly applied to all the cells in the grid.
+Then a set of growth rules, which control how each cell responds to its neighbors, are repeatedly applied to the population.
 Although these growth rules are simple to write down, they are chosen so as to produce complex, self-organizing behaviors across the population as a whole.
-Conway's Game of Life, for example, has just three simple growth rules but it produces wild dynamics and structures like those shown shown below.
+Conway's Game of Life, for example, has just three simple growth rules but can give rise to some wild structures and dynamics:

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:49.4%; min-width:280px; display: inline-block; vertical-align: top;text-align:center;">